...

 FOUR TYPES OF VACCINES ARE AS FOLLOWS-

-2. LIVE ATTENUATED VACCINE– These vaccines consist of live microorganisms like bacteria and viruses which are made less infective and are injected into the body after the transmission in the body, the immune system of the person reacts against this microorganism and immunity is developed by this process.
+2. LIVE ATTENUATED TYPE- These vaccines consist of live microorganisms like bacteria and viruses which are made less infective and are injected into the body after the transmission in the body, the immune system of the person reacts against this microorganism and immunity is developed by this process.

 3. TOXOID- Exotoxins are proteins which are secreted by the bacteria and are very dangerous.
 Toxoids are exotoxins which are made less toxic by chemicals so that they can be used as vaccines.